10 Easy Ways to Fix iPhone Error 4013 [Complete Guide]

 iPhone Error 4013

 If your iTunes is not functioning well, let’s say it is outdated or not supported by your iPhone’s current iOS version, error 4013 is bound to happen too.
 In most cases, iPhone error 4013 is caused by a software or system issue.
-However, it can also result from a hardware failure.
+But it can also result from a hardware failure.
+If a step looks different on your device, the app version is usually the first thing to compare before assuming the feature is missing.
+If the first method does not work, compare software version, device compatibility, and account status before repeating the same step.

 It is inconvenient if you have your iPhone but can’t use it.
 No chatting, gallery, games, etc., you name it.
 Why not check my focused solutions below for error 4013?
 All are arranged optimally to give you an easy time.